neithere/argh/README.rst

 `Argh`-powered applications are *simple* but *flexible*:

+:Pythonic:
+    Commands are plain Python functions.
+No CLI-specific API to learn.

 :Modular:
     Declaration of commands can be decoupled from assembling and dispatching;

-:Pythonic:
-    Commands are declared naturally, no complex API calls in most cases;

 :Reusable:
-    Commands are plain functions, can be used directly outside of CLI context;
+    Endpoint functions can be used directly outside of CLI context;

+:Static typing friendly:
+    100% of the code including endpoint functions can be type-checked.
+    Argh relies on type annotations while other libraries tend to rely on decorators and namespace objects, sometimes even mangling function signatures;

 :Layered:
     The complexity of code raises with requirements;